 From 9am-1pm, we are organizing our traditional cleanup where participants can join a team of volunteers to tackle sites needing more care.
 A site leader will be present at each site with supplies.

 During the Cleanup stay on the lookout for unique trash that might give you a win!
 This year’s trash or treasure categories will be: Most Useful Find, Most Historical Find, Most Unusual Find and Most Fashionable Find.
 Winners of each category receive a prize and a shout out on our social media.

 So what are you waiting for?
 Start your registration today by

-determining which site is best for you and your family.
+determining which site is best for you and your group.

 Yuba River Cleanup Site Map

 This site is fairly flat and easily accessible, and would be a good option for families with small children.